dariaomelkina/MacOS_drivers_instruction/README.md

 When writing drivers for macOS using I/O Kit, the drivers is essentially an I/O Kit object, which manages a specific piece of hardware.
 [1]

+If You are interested in I/O Kit, You can check its [official documentation](https://developer.apple.com/library/archive/documentation/DeviceDrivers/Conceptual/IOKitFundamentals/Features/Features.html#//apple_ref/doc/uid/TP0000012-TPXREF101).

 ### More about DriverKit:
 *Information about DriverKit is retrieved from and based on the official presentation of the kit, available by the